adamsilver/adamsilver.io-jekyll/_drafts/2014-10-01-single-page-applications.md

 ## Conclusion

-Bearing in-mind single page applications are meant to provide a better and faster user experience, it is therefore ironic SPAs are likely to be slower and unreliable.
+Bearing in-mind SPAs are meant to provide a better and faster user experience, it is therefore ironic SPAs are likely to be slower and unreliable.
 So not only is there significantly extra development effort, the end result is detrimental to the user experience.

-Frustratingly, most of the pitfalls described in this article are introduced by the SPA architecture.
+Frustratingly, the pitfalls described in this article are introduced by the SPA architecture.
 Avoiding the architecture avoids the pitfalls.

-And remember, users can still have rich user interfaces without cramming it all into one document.
+And remember, websites can still have rich user interfaces without cramming the entire site into one document.

 <dl>
 	<dt><a name="ref0"></a>[0]</dt>